the-Drunken-coder/Autobex-2/README.md

 ## How It Works

-1. **Frontend:** The user interface collects search parameters and displays results
+1. **Frontend:** The user interface collects search parameters and displays results with real-time progress tracking
 2. **Geocoding:** For city searches, the Nominatim API converts city names to bounding boxes
-3. **Overpass Query:** The backend queries OpenStreetMap's Overpass API for abandoned places
+3. **Overpass Query:** The backend queries OpenStreetMap's Overpass API for abandoned places using a comprehensive set of tags
+4. **Filtering:** Results are filtered to exclude tourist attractions and memorials, then deduplicated
+5. **Grouping:** Places within 150 meters can be grouped together (optional) for easier navigation
-4. **Results:** Found places are displayed on an interactive map with markers
+6. **Results:** Found places are displayed on an interactive map with markers and in a sortable sidebar

 ## OpenStreetMap Tags Queried